akka/akka-management/docs/src/main/paradox/native-image.md

 # Building Native Images

-Building native images with Akka HTTP is supported out of the box for the following modules:
+Building native images with Akka Management is supported out of the box for the following modules:

  * akka-management
  * akka-management-cluster-bootstrap